kadena-docs/kadena-docs/docs/guides/accounts/get-balances.md

 # Check account balances

-This guide provides instructions and examples for checking an account balance using an API call, Kadena CLI with YAML configuration, and the Kadena client TypeScript library.
+This guide provides instructions and examples for checking an account balance using an API call, Kadena CLI commands, and the Kadena client TypeScript library.
+These examples illustrate how you can construct calls to the blockchain to get an account balance—an important operation if you're building a wallet, exchange, game, or other application where you need to retrieve and display account information.
+If you're using Chainweaver or another wallet or front-end application, this information is typically available directly through the user interface, with the application performing an operation similar to these examples behind the scenes.

 ## Using a YAML request and curl